-Treacher-Collins syndrome is a congenital disorder of craniofacial development characterized by bilateral symmetrical oto-mandibular dysplasia without abnormalities of the extremities, associated with several head and neck defects.
+Treacher-Collins syndrome is a congenital disorder of craniofacial development characterized by bilateral symmetrical oto-mandibular dysplasia without abnormalities of the extremities, and associated with several head and neck defects.

 Annual incidence at birth is estimated at 1/50,000 live births.

-Children present with characteristic facial dysmorphism with bilateral and symmetrical hypoplasia of the malar bones and infra-orbital rim (80% of cases) and of the mandible (78%) (retrognathia, retrogenia), which results in dental malocclusion, often characterized by an anterior apertognathia'' open bite".
-Predominant hypoplasia of soft tissues is observed in the malar, inferior orbital rim and cheek.
+Children present with characteristic facial dysmorphism with bilateral and symmetrical hypoplasia of the malar bones and infra-orbital rim (80% of cases) and of the mandible (78%) (retrognathia, retrogenia), which results in dental malocclusion, often characterized by an anterior apertognathia (also called ''open bite").
+Predominant hypoplasia of soft tissues is observed in the malar bone, inferior orbital rim and cheek.
 Features also observed include complex abnormalities in the temporo-mandibular joint leading to a limitation of mouth opening of varying severity, anti-mongoloid obliquity of palpebral fissures (89%) and a coloboma of the lower eyelids between the external and middle thirds (69%) with absence of eyelashes on the outer third of the lower eyelid.
 The palate is ogival and cleft palate is occasionally observed (28%).
 External ear abnormalities, such as microtia or anotia, atresia of the external auditory canal and anomalies of the ossicular chain are often present (60%) and lead to conductive hearing loss.
 Intelligence is usually normal.
 Breathing and nutrition difficulties may arise during the early years because of the narrowness of the upper respiratory tract and limited mouth opening.
 Less common signs include enchondromas and/or pretragal fistulas, spinal and cardiac anomalies, and bilateral commissural clefts.

 Diagnosis is based on clinical findings and complementary examinations.
 Molecular tests confirm the diagnosis.